- How To Stop Your Blog Becoming Boring

 It can be difficult for any writer to kill an important character or even any character for that matter.
 But the critical thing to remember is that if you are going to do it, you sure as hell need to make it count.

 If a reader simply glosses over your character's death without even so much as the blink of an eye, then you are going severely wrong.
-Even if the character whose end you bring about is one that your readers love to hate, they still need to FEEL something about it, and so the ability to write an emotional death scene is crucial.
+Even if the character whose end you bring about is one that your readers love to hate, they still need to FEEL something about it.
+So the ability to write an emotional death scene is crucial.

-So what are some helpful tips for doing just that?
+So what are some helpful tips for writing death scenes?

 Make your readers care about the character

 Of course, if you want your readers to be affected by the death, you need them to care.
-If your readers are emotionally invested in the character, if they want them to live, then the end should crush them, make them cry, leave a big fat hole in their hearts.
+If your readers are emotionally invested in the character the end should crush them.
+It should make them cry, leave a big fat hole in their hearts.
 Killing off a character who you've allowed your audience to adore can be cruel, but it's also very powerful too!

 Make your readers loathe the character